Danica Patrick to end racing career at next year's Indy 500

 He was disappointed to learn she's ready to stop driving.

-Patrick's fame was launched in IndyCar, and her relationship with former sponsor GoDaddy made her one of the most recognizable female athletes in the world.
-She currently has a winery in California, a line of athletic wear and an exercise and fitness program.
+Patrick's fame was launched in IndyCar, and her relationship with former sponsor GoDaddy made her one of the most recognizable female athletes anywhere, from Super Bowl commercials to race days in the green-and-black firesuit.
+She has a winery in California, a line of athletic wear and an exercise and fitness program.
 Patrick said she'll have more time to spend on those ventures after the Indy 500.

-Her career crossroads was put in motion when GoDaddy first left auto racing after 2015, then new sponsor Nature's Bakery was unable to fulfill its three-year commitment to SHR and Patrick.
-The team has pieced together sponsorship all year, but has sponsorship for Almirola next year that made Patrick expendable.
+Her career crossroads was put in motion when GoDaddy left auto racing after 2015, then new sponsor Nature's Bakery was unable to fulfill its three-year commitment to SHR and Patrick.
+The team pieced together sponsorship all year, but the deal for Almirola next year made Patrick expendable.

 "I didn't want to be pushed into anything, and everyone can relate, sometimes things just shift and change around you," she told AP.
 "Especially with me and the sponsor situation.
 I've never been there before.
 I've always had a sponsor.
 It forces you into thinking about things and nothing was lining up easily.
 If I don't feel like I can run better than where I am, then I don't want to do it.
 And, there have been times that I could not have been more miserable.